-From our experience one 5 kw stove heating a room for a winter season will use about 2 loads of good seasoned hard wood (this year a load is around £90 – £100) The better the quality of wood the less you will use and of course how much you use your stove will also affect your wood usage as will the length of the season!
+From our experience one 5 kw stove heating a room for a winter season will use about 2 loads of good seasoned wood (this year a load is around £90 – £120) The better the quality of wood the less you will use and of course how much you use will also depend on the length of the season!
 If using a multi fuel stove the amount of wood used will depend on the amount of coal used.

 The best logs to use are kiln dried or at least seasoned for one year.
 Logs with a moisture content of more than 20% produce more smoke, less heat and will tar up the glass and flue.
 At Surrey Woodburners we help our customers avoid this problem and give a free moisture metre in their starter pack

 Hardwoods are best such as Ash, Beech, Birch, poplar, Oak, Elm. (link to list what woods to burn attached copy).
 Contact us for a list of local surrey log suppliers 01483 727534.